vitogit/sorter/readme.md

 You can create new notebooks (google docs) and access them easily from the left menu.
 Just write the name and click "save new"
 There is a default notebook called `home`, all notebooks has a prefix: sorter_notes_ so that's is how they look in google drive.

+Also you can add @my_notebook to your notes and when clicked it will redirect to the notebook called my_notebook

 ##Installation

 ```